godfreynolan/jetpacks/readme.md

 ```
 > Context will need to be passed to this class to initialize an instance of `EncryptedSharedPreferences`

-`EncryptedSharedPreferences` will be instantiated as a class-level variable.
+`EncryptedSharedPreferences` will be instantiated as the class-level variable `sharedPrefs`
 ```kotlin
 class EncryptedSharedPrefsHelper(private val context: Context) {